qgis/QGIS-Documentation/source/docs/user_manual/working_with_vector/vector_properties.rst

 geometry basis can be activated.
 Immediately after any geometry modification, failures in these checks are reported to the user in the geometry validation panel.
 As long as a check is failing, it is not possible to save the layer.
-The `Is valid` check will run basic validity checks like self intersection on geometries.
+The |checkbox| :guilabel:`Is valid` check will run basic validity checks like self intersection on geometries.

 Topology Checks